 HOUSING CREDITS

 IV.
 HOUSING CREDITS

-A. Changes to Construction Features and Amenities and/or Resident Programs a) The below development has requested, and staff has approved, changes to the Construction Features & Amenities and/or Resident Programs in their Application since the last Board meeting:
+A. Changes to Construction Features & Amenities and/or Resident Programs a) The Development reflected below has requested, and staff has approved, changes to the Construction Features & Amenities in their Application since the most recent Board meeting: